 imagine waiting in a line at the end of which lies the American Dream.
 However, not only are we waiting in line, but we've been waiting in line for a very long time.
 And while we've been waiting, people have been cutting (unfairly) into the line ahead of us, and they aren't doing it by themselves.
 They're getting help.
 In particular, they're getting help from the government, usually the federal government.
 Moreover, there are others (many of whom have already reached the end of the line and are openly contemptuous of how we live and what we believe), who think it's just fine for the government to help the line-cutters.

 According to Hochschild, a number of people have come to distrust and resent the federal government and are more inclined to put their faith in capitalism and the free market.
 While the government gives away jobs to others (i.e., the line-cutters), jobs which they believe rightfully belong to them, capitalism does not.
-This had led her to conclude that to understand Donald Trump's appeal, we need to pay more attention to how emotions inform political choices.
+This led her to conclude that to understand Donald Trump's appeal, we need to pay more attention to how emotions inform political choices.
 Many people she met had grown tired of feeling marginalized, left behind, and mocked by liberal elites who tend to support big government.
-And they saw Donald Trump as someone who was willing to put an end to the line-cutting and defend their way of life.
+And they saw Donald Trump as someone willing to put an end to the line-cutting and defend their way of life.

 Returning to our topic at hand, some argue that conservative white Christians can be disproportionately found among the economically left behind.
 There is some support for this argument.
 Consider the following graphs that plot the proportion of evangelicals in terms of percentage who have earned a college degree (right), average job prestige (upper left), and average annual income (lower left).
 They indicate that the average evangelical scores lower on all three measures compared to all other faith traditions, except Black Protestants.
 The difference in job prestige is not as pronounced as are the differences in income and percent with college degrees, but the pattern across all three measures is consistent.